sergeyhist/hlu/README.md

     sh hlu-installer.sh

 ## Usage:
-Simply input this command in terminal:
+Input this command in terminal:

     histutilities